Veracode

 Veracode is an application security company based in Burlington, Massachusetts.
 Founded in 2006, it provides SaaS application security that integrates application analysis into development pipelines.

-The company provides multiple security analysis technologies on a single platform, including static analysis (or white-box testing), dynamic analysis (or black-box testing), and Software Composition Analysis.
+The company provides multiple security analysis technologies on a single platform, including static analysis (or white-box testing), dynamic analysis (or black-box testing), and software composition analysis.
 Veracode serves over 2,500 customers worldwide and, as of February 2021, has assessed over 25 trillion lines of code.

-In March 2022, the company was acquired by TA Associates.

 History

 Veracode was founded by Chris Wysopal and Christien Rioux, former engineers from @stake, a Cambridge, Massachusetts-based security consulting firm known for employing former “white hat” hackers from L0pht Heavy Industries.
 Much of Veracode's software was written by Rioux.
 In 2007, the company launched SecurityReview, a service which can be used to test code in order to find vulnerabilities that could lead to cybersecurity breaches or hacking.
 The service is intended to be used as an alternative to penetration testing, which involves hiring a security consultant to hack into a system.
 On November 29, 2011, the company announced that it had appointed Robert T. Brennan, former CEO of Iron Mountain Incorporated, as its new chief executive officer.